-The majority of the climbing helmets that we tested come in two sizes, which cover a range of head sizes.
+The majority of the helmets that we tested come in two sizes, covering a range of head sizes.
 This measurement is the circumference of your skull and is usually expressed in centimeters.
-We've created a sizing chart for the models that we tested to help you compare and find the size best suited to your head.
-This chart uses the manufacturer's suggested size ranges, and we note in the individual reviews of each model if any of the sizing seemed off.

 To find your size, use a flexible tape measure or a piece of cord, and measure the circumference of your head just above the eyebrow.
 Make sure to keep the measuring device level.
-Compare this measurement to the size chart to pick the right size.
-Keep in mind you may want to wear a Buff or a beanie on cold days so if you are on the cusp, size up.
+Compare this measurement to the manufacturer's size chart to pick the right size.
+Consider you may want to wear a Buff or a beanie on cold days, so if you are on the cusp, size up.

 You want the material to cover a significant portion of your forehead and also as much of your occipital bone in the back as possible.
-While getting hit from above by rockfall is one way your helmet protects you, it also offers coverage for your forehead if you fall and slam into the wall, and for the back of your head should you get flipped upside down when falling, which can happen if the rope gets behind your leg.
-It can be the lightest or most comfortable model out there, but if it doesn't actually cover your skull properly then it's not much good to you.
-Since every model is constructed differently, and every skull has its own unique shape, what works for you might not cover someone else's head well.
+While getting hit from above by rockfall is one way your helmet protects you, it also offers coverage for your forehead if you fall and slam into the wall, and for the back of your head should you get flipped upside down when falling, which can happen if the rope is behind your leg.
+It can be the lightest or most comfortable model out there, but if it doesn't cover your skull properly, then it's not much good to you.
+Since every model is different, and every skull has its unique shape, what works for you might not cover someone else's head.

 Women's Specific Models

-Unlike the shape of a woman's a hips or feet, when it comes to the difference between men's and women's skulls, the only general difference is that women tend to have a smaller circumference.
-There is technically no need for a female specific model beyond two things: hair, and color choices.
-As such, many manufacturers make a "women's" version of some of their climbing helmets, but it's really just the same as the men's in some prettier colors.
-This is the case with the women's Black Diamond Vector and Half Dome models, and the CAMP USA Armour.
+Unlike the shape of a woman's hips or feet, when it comes to the difference between men's and women's skulls, the only general difference is that women tend to have a smaller circumference.
+There is technically no need for a female-specific model beyond two things: hair and color choices.
+As such, many manufacturers make a "women's" version of some of their helmets, but it's just the same as the men's in some prettier colors.
+This scenario is the case with the women's Black Diamond Vector and Half Dome models.

 While not all women have long hair and wear ponytails, those that do (and the guys too!) know that it can be challenging to get a good fit in a helmet.
-Petzl decided to try and solve the ponytail issue with the Elia, which has a cutout in the rear band to accommodate a ponytail.
-Unfortunately for the guys with hair, this one has feminine styling and pink colorways.
+Petzl makes a women's version of the Boreo called the Borea, which is the same except for a cutout notch in the rear adjustable harness where a ponytail can comfortably sit.

 Some of the unisex models that we tested can also be ponytail compatible.
-If the tightening band sits high enough on your head there may be room below it for a ponytail. alternately, if there is enough room between the tightening band and the helmet itself, you can always slide it through the gap.
-This worked best with the Petzl Sirocco and Mammut Wall Rider, but not at all with any of the models that used a click-wheel to tighten it.
+If the tightening band sits high enough on your head, there may be room below it for a ponytail.
+Alternately, if there is enough room between the tightening band and the helmet itself, you can always slide it through the gap.
+This arrangement worked best with the Petzl Sirocco and Mammut Wall Rider, but not at all with any of the models that used a click-wheel to tighten it.

 Kids Specific Models

 If you're taking the little ones out climbing, it's always a good idea to put them in a helmet as well.
 There's nothing specific that children need out of a helmet — other than to wear it all the time!
-They'll typically need a smaller size than the average adult, but also something that they can grow into.
+They'll typically need a smaller size than the average adult and something that they can grow into.
 Because children's heads grow so rapidly, they might outgrow it quickly.
-We were really impressed with the size range on the Edelrid Shield II.
-It was able to fit our 61 cm male tester and his 53 cm six-year-old son.
+While the smallest version of some helmets may work great for the kids, there are also some kid-specific designs available these days.

 All of the climbing helmets that we tested display the CE label, which means that they meet the CE EN 12492 requirement.
-This is a standard for mountaineering helmets established by the Conformité Européenne; if a manufacturer wants to sell their products in Europe, it has to pass their test.
-In addition, many climbing helmets are further certified to the voluntary UIAA standard, which is a little more stringent.
+This certification is a standard for mountaineering helmets established by the Conformité Européenne; if a manufacturer wants to sell their products in Europe, it has to pass their test.
+Also, many products meet the voluntary UIAA standard, which is a little more stringent.
 Here's what you need to know about these tests.

 First, a 5 kg mass is dropped from a height of 2 m while the helmet is on a head form.
 There's a sensor in the neck of the head form that can't register more than 10 kN for the CE test and 8 kN for the UIAA standard.
-Then there's a frontal, lateral and dorsal test, where a 5 kg mass is dropped again but this time from a height of .5 m while the helmet is tilted at a 60 degree angle.
-Again, the neck form can't register more than 10 kN for the CE test and 8 kN for the UIAA.
-The standard for the penetration test is the same for both bodies — a 3 kg mass with a pointed tip is dropped from a height of 1 m.
+Then there's a frontal, lateral and dorsal test, where a 5 kg mass drops again but this time from a height of .5 m while the helmet tilts at a 60-degree angle.
+Still, the neck form can't register more than 10 kN for the CE test and 8 kN for the UIAA.
+The standard for the penetration test is the same for both bodies — a 3 kg mass with a sharp tip drops from a height of 1 m.
 The tip can penetrate the helmet but can't touch the head form.
 There's also a slippage test and a strength of chin strap test.

-All of Petzl's climbing helmets are certified to both the CE and UIAA standard, while other manufacturers, like Mammut, only do the CE.
+All of Petzl's models are certified to both the CE and UIAA standard, while other manufacturers, like Mammut, only do the CE.
 In Black Diamond's lineup, the Vector and Half Dome are CE and UIAA, but the Vapor is only CE.